WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 New customers get special pricing to help sweeten the deal.
 So plans renew at a higher rate later on.
 This, combined with prepaying for up to three years, can help you lock in a really low rate with a new host.

-It seems like almost all of the 30 web hosts we’ve reviewed follow this same trend.
-Except for WebHostingBuzz, it seems.
+It seems like almost all of the 30+ web hosts we’ve reviewed follow this same trend.
+Except for WebHostingBuzz.

-If you wanted to upgrade to one of their bigger plans to get these features, the Developer plan costs $9.99/mo and the Business option is $24.99/month — no matter what.
+If you wanted to upgrade to one of their bigger plans to get these features, the Developer plan costs $9.99/mo and the Business option is $24.99/mo.
+You can prepay for the year, as discussed above, to bring the cost down a little bit.
+And your renewal pricing will not jump up, either.

-But you also miss out on saving a bunch over the course of three years or so like you get with some other hosts.
+But you also lose the opportunity to enjoy a new customer discount and save a bunch over the course of three or so years like you get with most other hosts.

 2. Limited Support (~6 Hour Delay)